Saturday, September 21

 It’s a great day to be a Hound—and a hungry Hound as well.
 You won’t want to miss our fun-filled tailgate picnic in the middle of campus.
 Our marching band and cheerleaders will entertain us as we enjoy good food, fellowship and fun!
 Reservations are required.

-Moravian vs. Catholic University
+Moravian vs. Johns Hopkins

 - Tour of Historic Bethlehem